Late J. P. Clark's achievements brought honour to Africa - Otuaro

 Scion of the Clark-Bekederemo family of Kiagbodo in Delta State, Senator Pa Edwin Kiagbodo Clark, has been tasked to draw strength from God and the enviable legacies of his late younger brother, Prof. J. P. Clark who died recently.

-Otuaro, who visited Pa Clark, weekend, in Abuja, in his personal capacity and revealed he was also forunner to Governor Ifeanyi Okowa’s visit, said Pa Clark “commendably honoured his deceased brother, J. P. Clark for sparing no effort despite challenges, in ensuring he was buried within three days in keeping with wish of the deceased in one of his poems “The Last Wish”.
+Deputy Governor of Delta State, Deacon Kingsley Otuaro, who visited Pa Clark, weekend, in Abuja, in his personal capacity and revealed he was also fore runner to Governor Ifeanyi Okowa’s visit, said Pa Clark “commendably honoured his deceased brother, J. P. Clark for sparing no effort despite challenges, in ensuring he was buried within three days in keeping with wish of the deceased in one of his poems “My Last Testament”.

 “John Pepper Clark the literary icon is arguably the first Professor of English in Africa.
 Saddening as his death is despite ripe age, we should be comforted that his indelible contributions to the world of literature with great literary works, will be celebrated by succeeding generations”, Otuaro said, in a message.